Machine Teen: History 101001

 The story begins with a brief prologue.
 It shows Dr. Aaron Isaacs running from armed guards.
 After getting shot in the leg, he quickly jumps on board a train, showing relief and holding a computer core.

 Some time later, Dr. Isaacs, having changed his name to Aaronson, is watching a football game his son, Adam, is playing in.
 Adam wins the game by throwing a touchdown pass to another teammate; however, the football knocks into the player and sends him flying into the goal post to win the game.
 Everyone, especially Adam, is very surprised but cheer that they won the game and rush to Adam.
 Overwhelmed with everyone rushing to him, Adam has a seizure and passes out.

-The next day, Adam meets with his best friend J.T, who asks if everything is alright, to which Adam says it is.
+The next day, Adam meets with his best friend J.T., who asks if everything is alright, to which Adam says it is.
 Adam and J.T. see Adam's girlfriend Carly talking with the school security guard, Officer Michaels.
 Carly mentions to Adam that Michaels is interested with and wants to meet Adam.
 After making plans to meet Carly later, Adam goes to various classes as normal.
 After one class, Officer Michaels comes and brings Adam to the vice-principal's office.
 The vice-principal thinks Adam is taking steroids or illegal drugs, a notion started by Adam's high school rival, Ricky Sims.
-At football practice Ricky revealed he started the rumor Adam was taking drugs.
+At football practice Ricky revealed he started the rumor that Adam was taking drugs.
 They have a brief fight, and Adam has another seizure.
 Dr. Aaronson is there and helps take the unconscious Adam home.
 Adam is later shown lying on an operating table, hooked up to various cables.

 The next morning, Adam wakes up but does not remember the seizure at all, and seems to have forgotten certain information from the past couple of weeks, such as studying for a test that day.
 When Adam mentions he doesn't remember the seizure to his Dad, his Dad shrugs it off and says not to worry.
 During school he is called to the nurse's office.
 The nurse takes Adam's temperature and listens for his heartbeat, but is confused when she hears something strange (it is not revealed what she heard).
-After school he looks for J.T., and finds Ricky beating him up in an alley behind the school.
+After school he looks for J.T. and finds Ricky beating him up in an alley behind the school.
 Adam comes to J.T.'s defense and gets in another fight with Ricky.
 During the fight, Ricky accidentally shoves a piece of metal through Adam's hand and puts a hole through it.
 Adam sees the broken wires in his hand and, not sure what he is, has another seizure and passes out.
-Ricky goes to Officer Michaels and tells him Adam is a robot.
+Ricky goes to Officer Michaels and tells him that Adam is a robot.
 Ricky runs off and Michaels, in turn, calls Radcliffe about Adam, revealing Michaels works for Aaronson's former employer Holden Radcliffe.